- Curry Duo Recognized as Massachusetts Nurse of the Year Finalists

 The President's Dining Room is a unique space designed for private functions.
 The outer wall also opens up to reveal the main dining room to provide a stage area for special events.

-There are two meeting spaces in the new Student Center.
+There are two meeting spaces in the Student Center.
 The meeting room on the first floor can accommodate lectures, meetings and programs.
 The Hannah S. and Roger S. Gray '65 Meeting Room on the second floor is great for club meetings and smaller gatherings.